Tunisia unveils new government but with no sign of end to crisis | Politics

 Tunisia unveils new government but with no sign of end to crisis

-Key Tunisian players including the powerful UGTT labor union, as well as foreign donors, had urged Saied to appoint a government and set a timeline for an inclusive path, including any proposed changes to the political system.
+Foreign donors and powerful internal players such as the UGTT labour union had put Saied under pressure to appoint a government and set a timeline for an inclusive path, including any proposed changes to the political system.
 They fear that heavily indebted Tunisia will struggle to finance its 2021 and 2022 budgets, as well as debt repayments, without striking a loan deal with the IMF that could unlock further bilateral assistance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)